 These are ideal for indoor play and can help to combat anxiety and destructive behaviours.
 They are also great for puppies who are learning to master their paw-eye coordination.

 - This one almost dog needs no introduction.
 Each puzzle toy will be a bit different, but the goal is the same: Find the treat.

 - Start small and simple and work your way up to a more challenging puzzle to prevent your dog from losing interest once they've unlocked the secret to getting the treats quickly.

 - Playing with the puzzle toy together can offer much-needed encouragement and direction.
 It’s a great way to get them started, not to mention a great bonding experience with your pet.
 Keep your camera ready.
 First attempts at puppy puzzle toys are always entertaining.

-- Many toys can be a puzzle or mind game.
-Check out 13 Ways to Use a Kong to get some inspiration for how you can repurpose some of the neglected toys that are laying around your home.
+- Many different toys can be a puzzle or mind games.
+Check out 13 Ways to Use a Kong to get some inspiration for how you can repurpose some of the neglected toys that are laying around the house.

 They need something soft and warm that can keep them company during their afternoon nap or soothe the stress triggered by an unexpected house guest.
 Snuggle toys can act as a pacifier for anxious dogs, a pillow for an old dog, or just a trusted pal for your puppy.

-- This is less about training and more about finding the right fit.
-It will take some trial and error, but you’ll eventually find a toy that your dog will take to.
+- This is less about agility training and more about finding the right fit.
+It will take some trial and error, but you’ll eventually find a toy that your dog loves and will take to.